 Only stockholders that owned our common stock at the close of business on April 21, 2023, the record date for the Annual Meeting, are entitled to notice of, and to vote at, the Annual Meeting.
 On the record date, 2,855,688 shares of our common stock were outstanding.
 Each share of our common stock that you own entitles you to one vote on each matter to be voted upon at the Annual Meeting.
 We will have a quorum to conduct the business of the Annual Meeting if the holders of a majority of the outstanding shares of our common stock entitled to vote are present, in person via the internet webcast or by proxy.
-Abstentions and broker non-votes (i.e., shares of common stock held by a broker, bank or other agent that are represented at the meeting, but which the broker, bank or other agent is not empowered to vote on a particular proposal) will be counted for purposes of determining whether a quorum is present at the Annual Meeting.
+Abstentions and broker non-votes (i.e., shares of common stock held by a broker, bank or other agent is not empowered to vote on a particular proposal) will be counted for purposes of determining whether a quorum is present at the Annual Meeting.